-- Common Sense Kids Action: A partnership of policy makers, business leaders and other advocates to make sure all kids can succeed.
+- Common Sense Kids Action: A partnership of policy makers, business leaders and other advocates for kids well-being in the digital age.

-Offering timely resources to help parents adjust to at-home learning, FamilyEducation provides practical how-to's for parents at every stage–infant through college.
+FamilyEducation provides practical how-to's for parents at every stage–infant through college.
 Subscribe to the new "Prepared Parent" daily newsletter designed specifically for families coping with transitioning to at-home learning.

 , "Parent Kits" and early literacy development tools.
-With many English and Spanish articles, podcasts and videos on how to help children learn to read a communicate at an early age, the site is a great go-to for young parents.
-Local staff are also available by email or phone for additional support.
+With many English and Spanish articles, podcasts and videos on how to help children learn to read a communicate at an early age,

 AEA is getting Together Everyday with our educational community to make life better.